-- The concretization function is monotonic, - the concretization function maps ANY to UNIV, - the abstract operations implement the concrete ones.
+- The concretization function is monotone, - the concretization function maps ANY to UNIV, - the abstract operations correctly implement the concrete ones.

-Note: In the Isabelle-formalization, these are the assumptions of locale Val_abs.
+Note: In the Isabelle-formalization, these are the assumptions of locale Val_semilattice.

 Finally, you must define a measure function on the abstract domain, which can be used to prove that the analysis always terminates.
-Define a function $m{-}sign$ and show that it satisfies the following two properties:
+Define a function $m{-}sign$ from the sign domain into the natural numbers such that where h is the height of the sign domain.